em-foundation/BlueJoule/README.md

 To faciliate "apples-to-apples" comparisons among different platforms, we require the underlying BLE radio to transmit packets at 0&thinsp;dB.&thinsp; A differentiator for HW vendors, TX power consumption in `mW` will often headline their datasheets.

-And finally, the BLE advertising packet itself with 17 bytes of payload comprising the following standard data types:
+And finally, the advertising packet itself comprises 17 bytes of payload defined with the following BLE data types:

 | Len | Type | Data (hex)                                   | Notes                                         |
 |----:|-----:|----------------------------------------------|-----------------------------------------------|